-The following statutory provision will be assessed at a level limited to the wording of the relevant provision: Limitation Act 1980 section 35.
+The following statutory provision will be assessed at a level limited to the wording of the relevant provision: Limitation Act 1980 section 35, at section 8 of Volume 2 of 'Civil Procedure' (the White Book) 2019.

-Students should be familiar with the words in italics immediately underneath the heading of PD17, which read as follows: "A party applying for an amendment will usually be responsible for the costs of and arising from the amendment
+Students should be familiar with the words immediately underneath the heading of PD17, which read as follows: "A party applying for an amendment will usually be responsible for the costs of and arising from the amendment".